norahX3X/Project-1-io/README.md

-# Project-1-puzlle-game- then it become tic tac toe
+# Project-1-Puzzle-game- then it became  a Tic Tac Toe

 ## technologies used
-I used VS as editor and git hub as virtion control tool
+I used VS as editor and GitHub as version control tool
 ## approach taken
 the theme is bugs
-the game hase 2 pathes one with local friend and the other with computer player I used min max algorithem for AI player
+the game has 2 paths one with local friend and the other with computer player I used min max algorithm for the AI player
 ## installation instructions
 after you change directory to desired folder using
 ```